The Securities Litigation Review: Russia

 The form of actions for private enforcement of securities claims may be either an individual action or a joint action.

 Since 1 October 2019, the concept of joint actions has been fully implemented into Russian law and may be used in disputes regarding securities.
 Under the new procedure, individuals with a similar claim (e.g., a claim to the same securities issuer arisen from the same issuer's misconduct) will be able to unite together or with organisations into a group of at least 20, select a representative from the group and file a lawsuit against a respondent.
-It can potentially be an efficient tool for protection of investors' rights.
+No class action lawsuits concerning securities disputes have been filed in Russia so far.
+However, it can potentially be an efficient tool for protection of investors' rights.
 Therefore, the growth of joint actions in respect of securities may be expected in the near future.

 Normally an individual claim in a securities dispute is filed with the arbitration court3 at the location of the defendant.
 The claim is filed pursuant to general provisions of the Russian Arbitration Procedure Code (APC).
 Burden of proof and defences available generally depend on the provisions of the law involved, but, following the principles of the APC, normally each party bears its burden of proof and shall fully support its case with evidence.